paul-thebaud/phpunit-generator/DOCUMENTATION.md

 ## Annotations

-Beyond using a configuration for your tests skeletons generation, PhpUnitGen provides Phpdoc annotation that you can use in your files:
+Beyond using a configuration for your tests skeletons generation, PhpUnitGen provides PHPDoc annotation that you can use in your files:

 * Class instantiation information: `@PhpUnitGen\constructor`.
 * Automatic assertion for getter / setter methods: `@PhpUnitGen\getter` or `@PhpUnitGen\setter`.
 * PHPUnit assertion on functions / methods results: `@PhpUnitGen\` with a PHPUnit assertion (`@PhpUnitGen\assertTrue`).
 * Mock creation for methods call: `@PhpUnitGen\mock`.

-These annotations __MUST__ be written in a Phpdoc block.
+These annotations __MUST__ be written in a PHPDoc block.
 They all start with `@PhpUnitGen` or `@Pug`
 (which is not case sensitive, so you can write `@phpunitgen` for example).